-Rome in 1 Day for food-lovers - Must-try dishes: supplì, cacio e pepe, carbonara, porchetta panino, pizza al taglio, gelato
+Rome in 1 Days - Must-try dishes: supplì, cacio e pepe, carbonara, porchetta panino, pizza al taglio, gelato

 A winter (February) food-focused day in Rome for lovers of local flavors: a market-start breakfast, hands-on pasta class at Eataly, market tastings in Testaccio, aperitivo in Trastevere, and a refined dinner at Roscioli.
 Seasonal winter specialties (blood oranges, hearty Roman stews) and a mix of casual and fine dining are highlighted.
 Plan includes realistic transfers, breaks, and reservation/alt